 - Security measures such as two-factor authentication and mobile device management

 - Basic application troubleshooting

-Candidates will utilize their skills in effective communications, problem solving, and teamwork, all while practicing customer service excellence.
-Candidates will be required to maintain confidentiality as is mandated by applicable state and federal laws, such as HIPAA and FERPA.
+You will utilize your skills in effective communications, problem solving, and teamwork, all while practicing excellent customer service.
+You will be required to maintain confidentiality as is mandated by applicable state and federal laws, such as HIPAA and FERPA.
 New hires will be given performance expectations at the start of their engagement and will be expected to meet or exceed them.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 Job openings are posted for a minimum of seven calendar days.
 The review and selection process may begin as early as the eighth day after posting.
 This opening may be removed from posting boards and filled anytime after the minimum posting period has ended.